Terms and Conditions

 16. Metering Equipment

-16.1 The volume of Energy supplied to the premises is measured by the Metering Equipment installed on the premises.
-This meter is the property of the meter provider and your usage of this is covered in the standing charge
+16.1 The volume of Energy supplied to the Premises is measured by the Metering Equipment installed on the Premises.
+This meter (and any in-home display that may be installed along with the meter) is the property of the meter provider and your usage of this is covered in the standing charge.

 16.2 You are required to take reasonable steps to ensure that the Metering Equipment is protected and not damaged or interfered with in any way and to notify us should any damage or interference occur.